aragagnin/hydro_mc/README.md

 You can install *hydro-mc* just by downloading the file `hydro-mc.py`.

-You can use `hydro-mc.py` in two ways: (i) as a stand alone tool, see `python hydro-mc.py --help` for a brief guide on the possible parameters, or (ii) you can include the package `hydro-mg`
+You can use `hydro-mc.py` in two ways: (i) as a stand alone tool, see `python hydro-mc.py --help` for a brief guide on the possible parameters, or (ii) you can include the package `hydro_mc` into your python project.

-## References
+The package provides the following functions:

 ## Obtain Halo Concentrations
 ### Obtain halo concentration $c_delta$ from a halo mass via a mass-concentration relation